 A number of security updates were rolled into this release, as well, repairing vulnerabilities in Mail, Safari, and Bluetooth.

 Incompatibilities — Glenn had modified his iPhone using Nullriver’s AppTapp installer to install third-party programs.
 As a result, his iPhone wasn’t initially happy about the update.
 (AppTapp isn’t compatible with iPhone 1.1.1.)
 He had to force restart his iPhone – holding down both the power and Home buttons for about 10 seconds – and then choose a full restore.
 Fortunately, he had settings backed up to his work computer, even though he syncs to his home machine.
 This enabled the iPhone to relearn its phone number and be generally useful (if out of date) until he returned home for a fresh sync.
-Clearly, it’s a good idea to sync and perform a backup before trying the update!
+Clearly, it’s a good idea to sync and perform a backup before

 Some people who unlocked their iPhones to work with providers other than AT&T, however, discovered that the iPhone 1.1.1 update rendered the phones inoperable (in line with Apple’s warnings earlier in the week that the update could “brick” the devices).
 Over the weekend, a method of reverting back to the 1.0.2 version of the iPhone’s firmware was discovered, so the dead iPhones might be only “mostly dead” (to quote Miracle Max).